-When making data-heavy presentations or sharing dense information, you may wish to use tables.
+When making data-heavy presentations or sharing dense information, you may wish to use a data table template.
 Tables are wonderful for helping you keep the information you need to present organized and easy for your audience to follow.
-However, creating a neat looking and readable table can be pretty time-consuming.
+However, creating a neat-looking and readable table can be pretty time-consuming.
 What if you could simply select a ready-made table, customize its content, add your brand colors, and move to the next slide?

-This timesaver slide deck was designed to save you time, energy, and effort.
+This timesaver data table template deck was designed to save you time, energy, and effort.
 Rather than building each table, you have 12 table designs to choose from with various graphical elements to help you customize each one.
 You’re free to modify the colors, size, line thickness, and icon symbols to ensure the slide looks exactly as you’d like it to.

-Let me share several design ideas how to make a presentation table more eye-catchy:
+Let me share several design ideas on how to make a presentation table cleaner and more eye-catchy:

 Make Your Tables Creative With Custom Header Graphics